 Learn about the three most common water leaks and how to fix them.

-Learn more plumbing tips from out plumbing division manager.
+Learn more plumbing tips from our plumbing division manager.

 Prevention is the best cure of course, but if you do run into plumbing problems this winter, learn DIY troubleshooting and repairs before calling in the pros.
-But, if you need a professional plumber to come to the rescue, you can count on Bardi!
+But, if you need a professional plumber to come to the rescue, you can count on Bardi Heating, Cooling & Plumbing!

 From our family to yours, Merry Christmas and Happy New Year!

 Call Bardi Heating, Cooling & Plumbing, email us or chat with a representative in the chatbox to schedule service today!